 The curriculum is designed to broadly prepare the physician for Family Medicine in a rural or underserved setting.
-Therefore, it includes a strong emphasis in medicine, obstetrics, pediatrics, emergency medicine, and surgical procedures and assisting that is not found in many other programs.
+Therefore, it includes a strong emphasis in medicine, obstetrics, pediatrics, emergency medicine, behavioral medicine and surgical procedures and assisting that is not found in many other programs.
 During their three years the residents have increasing responsibilities in patient care, management of their own continuing education, and participation in the management of the Family Medicine Health Center.
 They also participate in organized medicine and various committee functions within the hospitals, the communities, the state, and the nation.
 The Residency strives to help our physicians develop a sustainable medical lifestyle that will provide them with long term satisfaction and deep meaning and inspiration in the practice of Family Medicine.

 Internal Medicine | Family Medicine Service (FMS): Internal medicine training at FMRI is broad-based, and designed to facilitate independence in thinking.
 Interns begin their training at the Boise Veterans Affairs (VA) medical center in a traditional “university” teaching team setting.
 During their two VA months, interns work closely with general medicine attendings, University of Washington internal medicine residents, as well as medical students.
 The service is busy, with opportunities to follow patients into and out of the ICU.
 This experience serves as excellent preparation for the interns’ first month at Saint Alphonsus where residents work as an integrated team and staff their patients directly with the attending family medicine physician on the family medicine service.
 This service is primarily comprised of medicine patients but also consists of pediatric and obstetric patients.
 Patients are admitted both to the medicine, obstetrics, and pediatric wards and to the ICU.
 Didactics are held daily at Saint Alphonsus.
 An additional month is spent in the ICU during the second year.
 Throughout their three years, residents spend 9 months on inpatient medicine.